EffieChantzi/COMBImageDL/modules/COMBO-C/COMBO_C_README.md

 # COMBO-C
 In order to run COMBO-C, follow the instructions below:

-1. Right-click on the Windows executable file "COMBO_Pick.exe" and choose "Run as Administrator".
+1. Right-click on the Windows executable file "COMBO_C.exe" and choose "Run as Administrator".
 Alternatively, you can open a windows command prompt as an administrator, navigate to the path where "COMBO-C.exe" is saved and run the command: